Testing for a Linear CorrelationIn Exercises 13–28, construct a s... | Channels for Pearson+

 Scatterplot

-A scatterplot is a graphical representation of two quantitative variables, where each point represents an observation in the dataset.
-It helps visualize the relationship between the variables, making it easier to identify patterns, trends, or correlations.
-In this exercise, constructing a scatterplot of ride time versus tip amount will provide a visual context for the correlation analysis.
+A scatterplot is a graphical representation of two quantitative variables, where each point represents an observation.
+It helps visualize the relationship between the variables, allowing for the identification of patterns, trends, or correlations.
+Constructing a scatterplot is a fundamental step in analyzing data, as it provides an intuitive understanding of how one variable may affect another, which is key to assessing linear correlation.

 Recommended video: